 Significant changes include the insertion of a requirement that, starting January 1, 2026, health carriers may require patients to try a biosimilar before covering the equivalent branded prescription drug.
-The bill also modifies existing language regarding the substitution of therapeutically equivalent drugs, allowing pharmacists to substitute unless explicitly instructed otherwise by the prescriber.
-Furthermore, it clarifies that pharmacists may substitute interchangeable biological products based on cost considerations, ensuring that patients are not burdened with higher out-of-pocket expenses.
-Overall, the bill seeks to improve access to affordable medications while maintaining patient safety and provider autonomy.
+The bill also modifies existing language regarding the substitution of therapeutically equivalent drugs, allowing pharmacists to substitute interchangeable biological products unless explicitly instructed otherwise by the prescriber.
+Furthermore, it clarifies that pharmacists may substitute a drug if the consumer's out-of-pocket cost for the interchangeable product is lower than that of the prescribed biological product.
+These amendments are designed to enhance transparency and streamline the process for accessing necessary medications while ensuring patient safety and adherence to treatment plans.

 Statutes affected: Original Bill: 48.43.420, 41.05.410, 69.41.120, 18.64.245